 “All these rich experiences and my love for economics learning encouraged me to take up a research career, which I hope to nourish with time” he said.

-Now, Azhar is a Pre-Doctoral Fellow at EPIC working on the Social Cost of Carbon project with Michael Greenstone.
-He is interested in studying the impact of energy usage on environment.
+As a Pre-Doctoral Fellow at EPIC, Azhar worked on the Social Cost of Carbon project with Michael Greenstone.
+His interest include studying the impact of energy usage on environment.
 He aims to monetize the environmental impacts on different sectors such as labor, agriculture, etc., and link that to macroeconomic parameters like GDP.

-During his time at EPIC, he intends to improve his research capabilities, especially as they relate to energy and environmental economics.
-He also hopes to take economics courses offered by the University of Chicago.
+During his time at EPIC, he intended to improve his research capabilities, especially as they relate to energy and environmental economics.
+He also hoped to take economics courses offered by the University of Chicago.

 When Ananya Kotia was 16 and living in Delhi, the Indian economy took off.
 With it went his interest in economics.